 In theory, the opportunity is a type of environment, which a trader would like to encounter prior to trading.
 A reversal trader would, for instance, see multiple divergences on multiple time frames as an opportunity, but not as the trigger.
-The trigger might be a candle stick price action such as a pinbar and the entry itself might be upon the retracement of the pinbar to the 50% Fibonacci (Fib) retracement level (when placing a Fib on the pinbar itself).
+The trigger might be a candlestick price action such as a pinbar.
+Or the entry itself might be upon the retracement of the pinbar to the 50% Fibonacci (Fib) retracement level (when placing a Fib on the pinbar itself).

 TYPES OF FOREX OPPORTUNITY

 There are various types of opportunity.
 It will be the choice of each Forex trader to choose and define.
 In this section of the article, we will summarize a few examples.

 1) Divergence for reversal traders: this example was already used in the above paragraph.
 Multiple divergences on multiple time frames are the desired environment for a reversal trader.

 2) Chart patterns for all traders: chart patterns can be great opportunities for all types of traders (range, reversal or trend) as they provide decent statistical probabilities in combination with precise levels.